-The Internet of Things, both for consumer and industrial applications, is still at a very early stage of development and adoption.
+The Internet of Things, both for enterprise and industrial applications, is still at a very early stage of development and adoption.
 A recent study by Cisco revealed that over 70% of all IoT initiatives fail.
 Although many factors contribute to this statistic, the one constant I’ve seen across companies large and small is the lack of a process to understand their customers’ needs and then build products to address those needs.
 This is where incorporating Design Thinking techniques can really help you bridge that gap.

 I’ve written before about this challenge, cautioning companies to avoid thinking of IoT as a silver bullet.
-“IoT” is not a strategy, it’s just a tool.
+“IoT” is not a strategy.
+It’s just a tool.
 In fact, people don’t buy IoT, they buy a solution to a problem.

 Therefore, how should companies leverage Design Thinking to discover product opportunities that leverage IoT?